MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 }
 ```

-The steps that the code will run through are, in order:
+The steps that the code runs through are, in order:

 * Create the resource group to deploy to (`createGroup()`)
 * Create the deployment within this group (`createDeployment()`)